 So, if you do go outside, even just into your own yard, you want to prevent tick bites:

 - Wear light colored clothes and tuck long pants into socks.
 Ticks generally catch a ride starting down near the ground and then crawl up your body, so you want to be able to keep them out and see them if they are on you.
-If I am walking through grass or woods, I often spray just my legs and around my ankles.
+If I am walking through grass or woods, I often spray just my legs and around my feet and ankles.

 - Do a thorough tick-check when you come inside.
 Remember that the ticks that cause infections are tiny, the size of a poppy seed.
 When I got all those tiny ones on me, at first, I thought the one I saw was just a freckle!
 You want to check your skin carefully after being outdoors.
 This really works - we have found many ticks this way.
 They like close, warm, dark places, so check especially carefully under your arms, in the crooks of knees and elbows, in the groin area, and on the scalp (use a fine-toothed comb or feel carefully with your fingertips).